ONSdigital/fwmt-job-util-service/README.md

 # fwmt-job-util-service
-Service to create , update , and delete the staff from table.
+Service to create , update , and delete the jobs in TM